Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-google-fonts-in-a-tailwind-project.md

 ![Google font loaded in Tailwind](https://cdn.hashnode.com/res/hashnode/image/upload/v1614061094307/2RwZtsAH_.png)

-You can find this full code on the following [GitHub repo](https://github.com/rebelchris/HTML-Tailwind-Starter/tree/google-fonts).
+You can find this complete code on the following [GitHub repo](https://github.com/rebelchris/HTML-Tailwind-Starter/tree/google-fonts).

 ### Thank you for reading, and let's connect!